polyaxon/polyaxon/site/docs/intro/passing-params/with-args.md

 polyaxon run -u -f echo.yaml -P message="test 1" -l
 ```

-> **Note**: You can learn more about how to iterate with upload, git, and inline scripts in the [iteration section](/docs/intro/iterative-process/iterate-in-notebooks/).
+> **Note**: You can learn more about how to iterate with upload, git, and inline scripts in the [iterative process introduction section](/docs/intro/iterative-process/iterate-in-notebooks/).

 ## Multiple params